 Scaling businesses face dozens of challenges — from growing at the right time and pace to staying focused to bringing in the right talent.

-As teams expand and begin to separate from one another, it’s easy to lose the agility, nimbleness, and innovation that often mark smaller organisations.
+As teams expand and begin to separate from one another, it’s easy to lose the agility, nimbleness, and innovation that often mark smaller organizations.
 Similarly, it can become increasingly difficult to maintain a culture of experimentation in growing businesses, as the perceived pressure for marketing and product teams to produce more and more outweighs the allowance to focus on quality, creativity, and iteration.

 A strong culture of experimentation and innovation is crucial for brands to succeed in our rapidly evolving tech, media, and commerce landscape.
 But cultivating and keeping one isn’t always so simple.
-We’re discussing how organisations can maintain an experimental lens as they scale from start-up to enterprise and through the stages in between.
+We’re discussing how organizations can maintain an experimental lens as they scale from start-up to enterprise and through the stages in between.